 Europeans deprived of UK immigration status due to crimes they did not commit

-Exclusive: Hundreds of applicants for settled status have had their case put on hold
+Exclusive: Thousands of applicants for settled status have had their case put on hold

 Innocent European nationals are being deprived of British immigration status because of crimes they did not commit due to out-of-date Home Office records, The Independent can reveal.